Water expert says awareness is key

+An incorrect event organizer was listed in the original version of this story.
+The article has been updated to reflect the correct event organizer.

-PULLMAN — Stephen Leahy said the first step to decreasing people’s water footprint is being aware of how much they’re consuming.
+Stephen Leahy said the first step to decreasing people’s water footprint is being aware of how much they’re consuming.

-The Palouse Basin Aquifer Committee held its 21st Water Summit on Tuesday evening at the Schweitzer Laboratories Event Center.
+The Palouse Basin Water Summit held its 21st Water Summit on Tuesday evening at the Schweitzer Laboratories Event Center.
 Each year, the organization hosts the event to inform the community about the local water supply, bring water issues to light and promote conservation.

 The summit brought out Leahy, award-winning journalist and author, to make the public aware of their water footprint.